 - Alternate Directors: Act as substitutes for directors who are temporarily unavailable.

-- Small Shareholder Directors: Represent minority shareholders in certain cases.
+- Small Shareholder Directors: Represent minority shareholders in some instances.

 Eligibility and Disqualification Criteria for Directors